niedzielski/dotfiles/readme.md

 it.
 I had some trouble with pen pressure detection under Wayland so I switched to Xorg temporarily.
 For whatever reason, the changes under all-ways-egpu seem to be working there.

+Hot-plugging works so long as nothing is actively using the GPU, I think.
+I don't know how to test this so before I un/plug, I close all my programs (which is also good if it crashes).

 #### all-ways-egpu (Wayland)